-Related party transactions are reviewed by the Company's Board of Directors.
-Related parties include the Company's directors and officers, their family members and affiliates and beneficial owners.
-In cases where the related party is a director, that director does not participate in the review of the proposed transaction.
-In reviewing a proposed related party transaction, the Board considers all the relevant facts and circumstances of the transaction, such as (i) the nature and terms of the transactions, (ii) the dollar value of the transaction, (iii) whether the terms of the transaction are at least as favorable as they would have been if a related party was not involved, (iv) the business reasons for the transaction, (v) whether the transaction would result in an improper conflict of interest and (vi) the effects of the transaction on the ongoing relationship between the Company and the related party.
+Related party transactions are reviewed by our Board of Directors.
+Related parties include our directors and officers, their family members and affiliates and certain beneficial owners.
+In cases where the related party is a director or an affiliate of a director, that director does not participate in the review of the proposed transaction.
+In reviewing a proposed related party transaction, the Board considers all the relevant facts and circumstances of the transaction, such as (i) the nature and terms of the transactions, (ii) the dollar value of the transaction, (iii) whether the terms of the transaction are at least as favorable as they would have been if a related party was not involved, (iv) the business reasons for the transaction, (v) whether the transaction would result in an improper conflict of interest and (vi) the effects of the transaction on the ongoing relationship between us and the related party.

-During fiscal 2010, the Company paid \$55 million to Lam Research Corporation ("Lam") for semiconductor manufacturing equipment and related services.
-During fiscal 2010, the Company received payments of \$121 thousand from Lam for semiconductor manufacturing equipment.
-Mr. Bagley is the Executive Chairman of Lam.
+From the beginning of our fiscal 2012 through January 24, 2012, we paid \$110 million to Lam Research Corporation ("Lam") for semiconductor manufacturing equipment and related services.
+Mr. Bagley, who retired from our board on January 24, 2012, was the Executive Chairman of Lam during this time.